 Team collaboration is an approach to project management where team members work together to achieve a common goal.
 Greater collaboration can lead to better idea generation and create a more innovative company culture of problem-solvers.

 Technologies like video conferencing enable individuals from various locations to collaborate as a team -- discussing goals, progress and challenges, and working collectively on a project, wherever they are in the world.

-Collaborating effectively on a team plays a huge roll on accomplishing goals and maintaining happy company culture.
+Collaborating effectively on a team plays a huge roll on accomplishing goals and maintaining happy company culture and team camaraderie.
 A recent Forbes article highlights that collaborative teams are actually five times more productive because they feel more motivated to reach a common goal.

 Collaboration is crucial to a successful workplace but not always easy to achieve.
 Without a strong collaborative workforce, people will become an incohesive group of competing individuals.
 This causes businesses to experience a decline in productivity, motivation and ultimately, revenue.
 Here are some common collaboration challenges that can come up when working in a team.

 It’s common to group up into sub-teams within a larger team to work on smaller, specific tasks.
 While splitting the work up is seems like a natural way to get things done, it also causes knowledge gaps between sub-groups, causing people to be unintentionally left out of the loop.
 It’s important to take time to share decisions that were made with the rest of the team so everyone is always on the same page.

 2. Lack of Clear Communication